Historic walk | The Journal of Montreal

 “I felt all this collective and respectful warmth.
 They understand the meaning of golf and all it takes to become an Open champion.
 I was lucky enough to win twice at St Andrews, ”explained the one who is certainly not the most brawler on the set.

-“It was a very emotional moment, because I don’t know what life has in store for me in terms of my health,” he continued after handing over his card of 75 (+3) thus ousting him from the rounds of the weekend due to a cumulative score of +9.
+“It was a very emotional moment, because I don’t know what life has in store for me in terms of my health,” he continued following handing over his card of 75 (+3) thus ousting him from the rounds of the weekend due to a cumulative score of +9.

-Unknown rotation after 2025
+Unknown rotation following 2025

 Was this his last walk in the heart of the 18e in St Andrews as part of the Open?